GLP-1 Guide

 GLP-1 is a hormone your gut naturally releases after you eat.
 It does three main things:

-- Signals satiety to your brain — the appetite center genuinely feels satisfied with less food
+2. Signals satiety to your brain - the appetite centre genuinely feels satisfied with less food

 Ozempic mimics GLP-1, amplifying these signals.
 The result: most people eat less without feeling deprived or hungry.